drewcpete/SalonSQL/README.md

 ### Prerequisites

-You will need to have mySQL workbench installed.
+You will need to have mySQL workbench and a web browser installed.

 ### Installation